top of page

 The Morning Chocolate, 1775–1780, by Pietro Longhi.
 This public domain artwork depicts a serene 18th-century Venetian scene centred around the ritual of drinking chocolate.

-The rich history of chocolate reflects not just its deliciousness but its cultural significance, evolving with societal changes and tastes.
+The rich history of chocolate reflects not just its deliciousness but also its cultural significance.
+It has evolved with society and changing tastes over the centuries.

 Understanding Cacao Varieties

 Not all chocolate is created equal.
-The flavour, texture, and overall quality hinge on the type of cacao bean used.
+The flavor, texture, and overall quality hinge on the type of cacao bean used.
 There are four primary cacao varieties:

 • Features floral and fruity notes